pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-ghost.md

 ## Collateralize your JML gNFT

-In the similar fashion, you can add and redeem collateral from your JML gNFT that you minted via [ghostAirdrop](https://airdrop.ghostchain.io/#/linea/0xD500EFDef75E89Bf6caF5C98F7633575d0049a72) on Linea Testnet.
+In the similar fashion, you can add and redeem collateral from your JML gNFT that you minted via [ghostAirdrop](https://airdrop.ghostchain.io/#/linea/0xD500EFDef75E89Bf6caF5C98F7633575d0049a72) on PepeSync Testnet.

-1. Visit [ghostAirdrop](https://airdrop.ghostchain.io/#/linea/0xD500EFDef75E89Bf6caF5C98F7633575d0049a72) on Linea Testnet.
-Make sure that the Linea testnet is selected in the drop down.
+1. Visit [ghostAirdrop](https://airdrop.ghostchain.io/#/linea/0xD500EFDef75E89Bf6caF5C98F7633575d0049a72) on PepeSync Testnet.
+Make sure that the PepeSync testnet is selected in the drop down.
 1. Click on the **NFT Profile** button to be redirected to the ghostNFT profile. ![nft profile](/img/quests/ghost/nft_profile.png)
 1. In a similar fashion, go ahead and add ETH and DAI collateral. ![add collateral](/img/quests/ghost/add_collateral_2.png)
 1. Start with adding ETH collateral. ![eth collateral](/img/quests/ghost/eth_collateral.png)